-Following the Third Amendment but prior to the Fourth Amendment to the Credit Agreement in April 2024 as discussed below, the term loans would mature on September 1, 2026, and the interest-only period was through October 1, 2024.
+Prior to the Fourth Amendment to the Credit Agreement as discussed below, the term loans would mature on September 1, 2026, and the interest-only period was through October 1, 2024.
 The term loans bore interest equal to the sum of one-month Secured Overnight Financing Rate (SOFR), plus an adjustment of 0.11448%, subject to 1.50% applicable floor, plus applicable margin of 5.65%, and a final payment fee of 2.5% of principal due at maturity date.

-Following the Fourth Amendment to the Credit Agreement in April 2024, the term loans mature on September 1, 2027, and the interest-only period is through October 1, 2025.
+Following the Fourth Amendment to the Credit Agreement, the term loans mature on September 1, 2027, and the interest-only period is through October 1, 2025.
 The term loans bear interest equal to the sum of one-month SOFR plus an adjustment of 0.11448%, subject to a 4.00% applicable floor, plus applicable margin of 6.50%.
 A final payment fee of 4.25% of principal is due at maturity date.
 The amendment was accounted for as debt modification in accordance with the standards.
 The unamortized debt issuance costs are continuously being amortized as interest expense through maturity using the effective interest rate method.